acend/cilium-basics-training/content/en/docs/09/_index.md

 kubectl -n cilium-monitoring port-forward service/grafana --address 0.0.0.0 --address :: 3000:3000 &
 ```

 Now open your browser and go to http://localhost:3000/dashboards.
+After you have finished you can stop port-forwarding with `kill %1`